Teoscar Hernández Preview, Player Props: Mariners vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.45 team ERA ranks 18th among all league pitching staffs.
+- The Mets have a 4.47 team ERA that ranks 18th across all league pitching staffs.

-- Mets pitchers combine to rank 17th in baseball in home runs surrendered (165 total, 1.2 per game).
+- Mets pitchers combine to rank 18th in baseball in home runs allowed (168 total, 1.2 per game).

-- In his last outing on Sunday against the Los Angeles Angels, the left-hander went seven innings, allowing one earned run while surrendering three hits.
+- In his most recent appearance on Monday, the righty threw six innings against the Texas Rangers, allowing one earned run while surrendering five hits.

-- The 27-year-old has an ERA of 5.23, with 9.7 strikeouts per nine innings, in 22 games this season.
-Opposing hitters have a .287 batting average against him.
+- In 20 games this season, the 28-year-old has put up an ERA of 5.29, with 7.6 strikeouts per nine innings.
+Opponents are hitting .296 against him.

 © 2023 Data Skrive.
 All rights reserved.